demoj1/simple-odin-mode/README.md

 # Simple Odin mode for Emacs

 A simple plugin for syntax highlighting of the Odin programming language.

+It adds:
-It adds highlighting for keywords, built-in types, function names, and flycheck.
+* highlighting for keywords, built-in types, function names
+* flycheck support
+* compilation mode support (with navigation over errors)

 Example: